8 Essential Graphic Design Skills Employers Love to See

-UX design has exploded in popularity in recent years.
-In fact, Adobe found that 87 percent of the 500 managers they surveyed said hiring more UX designers is a top priority for their organization.3 Graphic designers and UX designers have many overlapping skills, which makes UX an attractive option for designers looking to branch out.
-Possessing a strong grasp of UX design fundamentals can help you create more effective designs and better understand the factors that drive user and client decision-making.
+Demand for UX design has exploded in recent years.2 Graphic designers and UX designers have many overlapping skills, which makes UX an attractive option for designers looking to branch out.
+Possessing a strong grasp of UX design fundamentals can help you create more effective designs and better understand the factors that drive user and client decision making.

 While UX design takes a broader view of user-focused design, UI deals specifically with the appearance and functionality of the specific platforms that the consumer will use including apps and websites.
 UI designers select colors, pair typefaces and set menu layouts.
 They also often build wireframes, define style guides and perform user-testing.

-Even if you don’t want to hold a UI designer position, having this skill will help you work with UX and UI developers and designers and give you a leg up in your own role, according to Nate Masterson, CEO of Maple Holistics.
+Even if you don’t want to hold a UI designer position, having this skill will help you work with UX and UI developers and designers and give you a leg up in your own role

 Build on your design skills